 - Storage: Store disinfectants in a cool, dark and safe place out of reach of children and cats.

-Are hand sanitisers toxic to cats?
+Is hand sanitiser toxic to cats?

-A recent social media post claiming that hand sanitisers contain ethylene glycol, the same ingredient in antifreeze which is highly toxic to cats.
+A recent social media post claims that hand sanitisers contain ethylene glycol, the same ingredient in antifreeze which is highly toxic to cats.
 This is not true, most hand sanitisers contain ethyl alcohol (ethanol), which is the same alcohol found in alcoholic beverages.

 Ethanol is toxic to cats (and humans), but the risk of toxicity from hand sanitisers is low.
 Most of us apply a squirt to our hands and rub it in, by the time our hands are dry (within seconds), the ethanol has evaporated.